KristiSeraj/simple_shell/README.md

 # Simple Shell

-Simple Shell is a project about an UNIX command line interpreter made in C by three awesome programmers.
+Simple Shell is project written using the C-programming language with the object of creating a basic version of a Unix shell able to intepret and execute commands provided by the use.
 ![Lines of code](https://img.shields.io/tokei/lines/github.com/KristiSeraj/simple_shell?style=for-the-badge)

 ## Description